AlexandrovLab/EnsembleVariantCallingPipeline/README.md

 # EnsembleVariantCallingPipeline
-*Can take files in FASTQ or BAM and run through variant calling for all of them*
+*Can take files in FASTQ or BAM and run variant calling from 4 callers

 **FIRST TIME SETUP**